katiewalkerfurniture/katiewalkerfurniture.github.io/_furniture/marilyn.md

 layout: work
 title: Marilyn side table
 date: 2021-04-21
 description: Side table designed so the legs flow seamlessly from the top and the structural ‘undercarriage’ provides ‘cubby hole’ style storage.
-Available in ash, oak and walnut.
+Available in ash or walnut.
 tags:
   - work
 type: